gerlag/LG-Therma_V-thermostate-and-start-peak-control/README.md

 No need to mount the (ugly) RMC in your living room.
 In my case I wanted to keep the 'Toon' (https://www.eneco.nl/energieproducten/toon-thermostaat/)

-LG Thermo must run in AI mode.
+LG Thermo must be run in AI mode.
 The heating curve 'Stooklijn' in the RMC must be properly set up prior to running this script.

 Any HA-readable temperature sensor can be used for measuring the room temperature.